-- Being organised and streamlined in your contacting of current and potential clients
+- Being organized and streamlined in your contacting of current and potential clients

-- Sending out bulk but personalised client communication that is professionally done and proven to be effective
+- Sending out bulk but personalized client communication that is professionally done and proven to be effective

 - Getting new listing information, pictures and video to your buyers quickly and across all platforms including mobile, so they’re ready to make an offer before your competition’s clients even know about the listing

-- Organising your tasks for the day, so you get the best results from the time you invest
+- Organizing your tasks for the day, so you get the best results from the time you invest

 Big Data in the hands of a real estate professional equipped with tools like proven software to make the most of it will effectively turn “for sale” into “sold” and lookers into buyers.